1am-programmer/Gsap-animations/README.md

 ## What's Included:

-1. **Introduction to GSAP**: Understand what GSAP is and why it's a preferred choice for animations.
+1. **Introduction to GSAP**: Understand what GSAP is and why it's a preferred choice for animations.(Link to documentations included)

 2. **Basic Animation Techniques**: Learn how to animate elements, manipulate timelines, and create smooth transitions.